 As I was developing this recipe, I started thinking about how long this recipe takes to make.
 In total, it takes a little over 4 hours which a lot of people don’t have time for.
 So I started thinking about how you could shorten it for those who wanted to make this recipe but didn’t have a lot of time.
 This is what I came up with.

 First for the broth, I would buy pre-made low sodium chicken broth (4-5 cans of broth).
 I would bring that broth to a boil and set aside.
 Make sure to check for seasoning and add salt to taste.
 I would then saute the rice and garlic with butter.
 Store bought chicken broth doesn’t have a ton of flavor, so adding the butter helps correct for that.
 After sautéing the rice, I would follow the rest of the recipe as written.
 For the shredded chicken on top, I would buy a rotisserie chicken.
 Shred it and throw that on top with the rest of the toppings.
-That’s how you make a cheater version of this recipe!
+You can also use the store bought broth to boil the chicken (30-40 minutes).
+That’s how you make a cheater version of this recipe in just an hour or less!

 chicken congee